Institute of Japanese Studies Studies

 The Japanese Studies program at Heidelberg provides in-depth knowledge of Japan, its culture and society, and its history, while also building a solid foundation in modern and classical Japanese language.
 Heidelberg offers a full academic path—from Bachelor’s and Master’s degrees to doctoral studies.

-What Japanese Studies in Heidelberg offers:
+Japanese Studies in Heidelberg offers...

-- Student-run events organized by our active student council, such as monthly language exchange evenings (Hanasukai), film nights, summer and winter festivals, hikes, karaoke nights, and more.
+- student-run events organized by our active student council, such as monthly language exchange evenings (Hanasukai), film nights, summer and winter festivals, hikes, karaoke nights, and more.

-- International exchange: Semester- or year-long stays at one of our partner universities in Japan.
+- international exchange: Semester- or year-long stays at one of our partner universities in Japan.